antchan2/ocsf-docs/Articles/Common Device Identifier.md

 ### Name Value

-The Name Value is an ASCII string in the format:
+The Name Value is a UTF-8 string in the format:

 ```
 ver=[version],id1=[Primary Unique Device ID],id2=[Secondary Unique Device ID]